arkency/posts/posts/2022-11-03-test-which-reminded-me-why-i-dont-really-like-rspec.md

     expect(parent.reload.first_name).to eq(parent_first_name)
   end

-  test "when user has not have any parent and want to change something in their parent" do
+  specify "when user has not have any parent and want to change something in their parent" do
     user = create(:user, profession: student)

     result =